chikuzen/GenericFilters/readme.rst

 All functions support 8/9/10/16bit planar formats.

-Currently, GenericFilters has thirteen functions as follows.
+Currently, GenericFilters has fifteen functions as follows.

 Minimum:
 --------